 Reasons for Test

-- Other tests, such as a first trimester ultrasound reveal abnormal results
+- Other tests, such as a first trimester ultrasound or blood tests have abnormal results

 - A prior pregnancy had a chromosomal abnormality

 - The mother is 35 years old or older

 - The mother or partner is a carrier of a genetic problem

 - There is a family history of a genetic problem